Eulogy for My Self & William F. Buckley's thoughts on Jerry Garcia

 Culture is a powerful arbiter of ideas, especially to the misguided young, sometimes gripping them in the midst of their pulsating vulnerability; the message might be misunderstood, or perhaps, taken literally.

 It’s quite possible that intern was driven to his death by Jerry Garcia’s music and influence, by one too many alterations of consciousness.
 I think the question applies today.
 How many kids will be killed by Facebook?
 How many destroyed by their mobile devices?
-What happens to the young when the culture tells them nothing or when what it does tell them is vacant and empty?
+What happens to the young when the culture tells them nothing or when what it does tell them is vacant and empty, and god forbid, immoral?

 All of this is to say, surely something has killed me along the way.
 I might have died when I was seventeen.
 Then at 21.
 And then just the other day.
 You can be killed ten thousand ways and come back from it, slowly, year after year, learn to breathe again.
 But then something might come along that does away with you forever and you may not even know it.
 You may be walking around as dead as that intern, thinking you’ve found truth, when really your meaning is impenetrable.